AndiA76/SDCND01_2D_Object_Detection/README.md

 ```
 before running the evaluation command.

+If you don't want to write lengthy commands you can also use the following bash script to ease your life and launch a model training and evaluation process: `train_and_evaluate_model.sh`.

 **Note**: Both training and evaluation will display some Tensorflow warnings, which can be ignored.
-You may have to kill the evaluation script manually using
-`CTRL+C` as it will keep on waiting for further checkpoints.
+You may have to kill the evaluation script manually using `CTRL+C` as it will keep on waiting for further checkpoints.

 The evaluation metrics can be configured in the `pipeline.config` file in the section `eval_config {}`.
 The [eval.proto](https://github.com/tensorflow/models/blob/master/research/object_detection/protos/eval.proto) file contains the configurable evaluation options.
 However, not all of them seem to be supported in all possible cases.
 By default, the `pipeline.config` that comes with the SSD Resnet 50 640x640 (RetinaNet50) TensorFlow model uses "coco_detection_metrics".
 ```